 There are several excellent parks near the Workhouse for hiking and biking.
 Occoquan Regional Park has a paved loop trail and a short but pretty woodland trail.
 You can also rent kayaks seasonally, and explore part of the Occoquan Water Trail, just like Captain John Smith did in 1608.

-In August 2020, the new National Turning Point Suffragist Memorial will open here, honoring the fight for women’s vote that you learned about at the museum.
-Be sure to check out the nearby Beehive Brick Kiln, where prisoners made bricks for buildings throughout the DC area.
+A new National Turning Point Suffragist Memorial will open here, honoring the fight for women’s vote that you learned about at the museum.
+Be sure to check out the nearby beehive brick kiln, where prisoners made bricks for buildings throughout the DC area.

 Just a few miles away, the Mason Neck Peninsula is home to several excellent places to hike and bike.
 Mason Neck State Park has a nice collection of easy trails, seasonal boat rentals, and a playground and Visitor Center.
 The Meadowood Recreation Area offers great dirt biking trails, plus meadow and woodland trails that are popular with hikers, dog walkers, and equestrians.